dpatel12/HackChan/README.md

 ## About

-HackChan is a totally anonymous message board, revolutionizing privacy in communication by not storing any user info at all!
+HackChan is a fully anonymous message board, revolutionizing privacy in communication by not storing any user info at all!

 ## Construction

-For most of us, StormHacks was our first time ever using Docker, Node, React, Postgres, and even HTML/CSS!
-We're really proud of what we could make in 24 hours!
+For most of us, StormHacks was our first time using Docker, Node, React, Postgres, and even HTML/CSS!
+We're extremely proud of what we could make in 24 hours!

 ## Accomplishments